ceva24/havenplanner/docs/README.md

 ## 🗒️ Features

 -   Enter character details, including personal quest with the option to toggle visibility
--   Select character items
+-   Browse and select items
+-   See all character ability cards and select unlocked ones
 -   Save and share characters with a shareable link
--   See all character ability cards and select unlocked ones

 ### Not yet implemented